Introduction to AbaPerls

 1. The Preppis preprocessor, if you want to use the power of this tool.

-3. SSGREP and SSREPLACE, see also the SourceSafe-only track above.
+4. SSGREP, SSREPLACE and VCDBLOAD, see also the Find/Replace track above.

 The DBA/Configuration-Manager Track